vercel/next.js/docs/basic-features/data-fetching.md

 // This function gets called at build time on server-side.
 // It won't be called on client-side, so you can even do
 // direct database queries.
-See the "Technical Details" section. export async function getStaticProps() {
+See the "Technical details" section. export async function getStaticProps() {
   // Call an external API endpoint to get posts. const res = await fetch('https://.../posts')